Juhani

 - Consumers: They expected a good product performance and low price.

-No formal quality assurance was needed.
+No formal QA was needed.

 - Business-to-business customers: They expected confidence relating